ucl-comp0035/coursework-1-Rose-Pip/comp0035_coursework1.md

 London City Hall - Use the real time tree distribution map to examine the effectiveness of their tree planting action, and to seek for improvements in their greening strategies.
 Citizens are alse encouraged to use the web app.

 ### Suggested web app
-1. Real-time map of the tree distribution in Great London Boroughs (a few most common tree species will be coloured distinguishly).
-Real-time charts and dataset tables that reflect the characteristics of trees in the London Boroughs.
+1. It has an interface for the users to log in the collected data of urban trees, and the data processing stage is fully automated.
-2. The map has a zooming function.
-The user can zoom in to view the specific longitude and latitude of trees in the borough they are interested in.
+2. Dynamic charts and dataset tables based on real-time logged-in data that reflect the characteristics of trees in the London Boroughs.
-3. The legends on the tree distribution map demonstrate the total amount of trees recorded in each borough (it is a dynamic legend, where the boroughs are ranked according to the quantity of trees in that region).
+3. A real-time map, where the user can zoom in to view the specific longitude and latitude of trees in the borough they are interested in.
-4. It has an interface for the users to log in the collected data of urban trees, and the data processing stage is fully automated.
+4. The legends on the tree distribution map demonstrate the total amount of trees recorded in each borough (it is a dynamic legend, where the boroughs are ranked according to the quantity of trees in that region).

 ### Questions to be answered using the dataset
 **1.The quantity of the most common tree species in the Great London area?**